Go to the Head of the Class: From Liberal Arts to IT

 Working as a content strategist gives you a chance to exercise your writing chops for a living – like you never left the arts!
 Roles like project management provide you the opportunity to communicate with a team and guide a project to satisfying completion.
 As a database administrator, you'd be in charge of organizing information.
 Web developers often apply their creative talents to resolve the problem at hand.

-Looking at two entry-level IT jobs, the U.S. Bureau of Labor Statistics expects that help desk technician jobs will grow by 12 percent between 2014 and 2024, while computer support analyst positions are expected to grow by 10 percent.
+Looking at two entry-level IT jobs, the U.S. Bureau of Labor Statistics (BLS) expects that help desk technician and computer support analyst jobs will grow by 6% between 2021 and 2031.

 |Help Desk Technician||Computer Support Analyst|